This content is currently in Alpha

 Personal information is information or an opinion about an identified individual, or an individual who is reasonably identifiable.
 What constitutes personal information can be dynamic and will vary, depending on whether an individual can be identified or is reasonably identifiable in the particular circumstances.
 It can be a lot more than a name and address.
-For instance, the Privacy Commissioner has determined that metadata may constitute personal information.

 Understand what you are collecting and what you are going to do with it

 When gathering data you should understand what personal information you are collecting, why you are collecting it, and what will happen to it.
 The APPs, in particular APP 3, APP 4 and APP 6, regulate the purposes for which agencies may collect, use and disclose personal information.
 Stricter obligations apply to the collection, use and disclosure of sensitive information.

 When developing your digital service, it is important you consider how you will handle personal information at the beginning and then across the entire personal information life cycle.
 Also, how you protect the information at each stage.
 The personal information life cycle may include the passing of information to a third party for storage, processing or destruction.
 You may still be responsible for the security of the information in these circumstances.

 Protect the information you handle

 Under the Privacy Act, agencies must take reasonable steps to protect the personal information they hold from misuse, interference, loss, and from unauthorised access, modification or disclosure (APP 11).
 Agencies must also take reasonable steps to destroy or de-identify personal information that they hold once it is no longer needed (unless an exception applies).

 - prevent the misuse, interference, loss or unauthorised access, modification or disclosure of personal information

 - respond to potential privacy breaches in a timely and appropriate manner.